LCFirm/RandomJokeGen/README.md

 # RandomJokeGen
-a JavaScript EMCA6 (non-API) joke generator
+A JavaScript EMCA6 (non-API) joke generator to be used as a script